NEHILChipsJU/adaptation/README.md

 \sigma^2_{degraded}< 0.1 \cdot \sigma^2
 $$

-The results show that, when using either a constant conceptor or the CCL, the failure rate of the network with 10% of its neurons disabled remains below 20%.
+The results show that, when using either a constant conceptor or the CCL, the failure rate of the network with more tha 10% of its neurons disabled (60 neurons) remains below 20%.
 Furthermore, with the CCL, the failure rate can be reduced to about 5% under the same level of degradation and maintained below 20% even for higher levels of degradation.
 These findings highlight the effectiveness of the Conceptor Control Loop in enhancing the robustness of Reservoir Computing systems.

 ---